Paratii-Video/paratii-js/docs/paratii-config.md

 ## initialization

-The Paratii object serves as the general entry point for interacting with the family of Paratii contracts that are deployed on the blockchain.
+The Paratii object serves as the general entry point for interacting with the family of Paratii contracts that are deployed on the blockchain, utilities to run and interact with a local IPFS node, and utilities to interact with the Paratii index.

+The object needs to be configured with the information needed to connect to the blockchain, IPFS signaling servers, etc.

 It can be initialized in several ways.
 Here is an example:

-    paratii =  new Paratii() // connect to the default node (http://localhost:8754)
+    paratii =  new Paratii() // connect to the default node (http://localhost:8754) with default settings

   Or with particular options, such as the following: